cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 - Add $\mathcal{V}_\text{new}$ to $\mathcal{V}$ and turn any new quorum in $\mathcal{V}$ into a certificate $\mathsf{cert}$ and add $\mathsf{cert}$ to $\mathsf{Certs}$.
     -  Discard any equivocated votes: i.e., do not add them to $\mathcal{V}$.
 - Set $C_\text{pref}$ to the heaviest (w.r.t. $\mathsf{Wt}_\mathsf{P}(\cdot)$) valid chain in $\mathcal{C}$.
-    -  If several chains have the same weight, select the one whose tip has the smallest block hash as the preferred one.
     - Each party $\mathsf{P}$ assigns a certain weight to every chain $C$, based on $C$'s length and all certificates that vote for blocks in $C$ that $\mathsf{P}$ has seen so far (and thus stored in a local list $\mathsf{Certs}$).
     - Let $\mathsf{certCount}_\mathsf{P}(C)$ denote the number of such certificates: i.e., $\mathsf{certCount}_\mathsf{P}(C) := \left| \left\{ \mathsf{cert} \in \mathsf{Certs} : \mathsf{cert} \text{ votes for a block on } C \right\} \right|$.
     - Then the weight of the chain $C$ in $\mathsf{P}$'s view is $\mathsf{Wt}_\mathsf{P}(C) := \mathsf{len}(C) + B \cdot \mathsf{certCount}_\mathsf{P}(C)$ for a protocol parameter $B$.